 Scabiosa.
 Sometimes called pincushion flowers, scabiosas are popular cut flowers.
 Scabiosa stellata is a particularly fascinating.
-Although the flower is less showy than some of its cousins, it forms delightful seed pods punctuated with star-shaped seeds.
+Although the flower is less showy than some of its cousins, it forms

 The seeds are ready when the seedhead turns completely brown and the seeds fall away.